dustinpfister/blog_posts/_posts/lodash_replace.md

 layout: post
 categories: lodash
 id: 409
-updated: 2019-04-05 12:43:51
+updated: 2019-04-05 12:46:14
-version: 1.8
+version: 1.9
 ---

 The [lodash \_.replace](https://lodash.com/docs/4.17.11#replace) method can be used to quickly replace instances of a text pattern in a string with another pattern.
-However it might be best to just know how to use regular expressions to do the same with the String.replace method in native javaScript by itself.
+However it might be best to just know how to use regular expressions to do the same with the [String.replace](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace) method in native javaScript by itself.
 So in this post I will be writing bout some quick examples on this subject that comes up a lot when working out a javaScript project.

 <!-- more -->